Corona beer maker Constellation to reduce production in Mexico during pandemic

-April 8 (Reuters) - Constellation Brands Inc, the U.S. distributor of Corona beer, said on Wednesday it would reduce production at its Mexican breweries, just days after it announced they were fully operational.
+(Reuters) - Constellation Brands Inc (STZ.N), the U.S. distributor of Corona beer, said on Wednesday it would reduce production at its Mexican breweries, just days after it announced they were fully operational.

 The company said it was taking these additional steps to avoid “irreversible impact” to its operations and that the actions were in line with those taken by other brewers in Mexico.